mastermj65/help/04_groups/07_remove-or-ban-from-group.md

 Alternatively, a group leader can ban a member right from a comment that they made.
 To the right of each member's name, there is a link that says "options".
 Click on that, and the options "delete", "ban", and "close" pop up.
 Click on "ban", and the memberis banned from your group.

-If you remove a memberfrom the group, all of their posts will remain in the group.
+If you remove a member from the group, all of their posts will remain in the group.
 If you need to moderate a recently banned member's posts, you will have to do that separately from banning them.